SogoHlopec/SogoHlopec/README.md

 **I have 1 year of self-development experience in JavaScript + Typescript and 1 year of commercial development experience in PHP, ModX/Wordpress, JavaScript, MySQL.**

-I also developed parsers in PHP, set up cron runs for them.
-Created ajax handlers, various snippets and plugins for ModX and Wordpress.
-I imported data from Notion API, Google sheets API + worked with Google Places API, GEO ip API; customized hosting for sites.
-A little bit worked with OpenCart and Joomla.
+I developed and finalized sites on ModX and Wordpress.
+I also developed PHP parsers, set up cron for them.
+I created ajax handlers, various snippets and plugins for ModX and Wordpress.
+Imported data from Notion API, Google sheets API + worked with Google Places API, GEO ip API; customized hosting for sites.
+Worked a little with OpenCart and Joomla.

 * 🌍  I'm based in Minsk, Belarus.
 * ✉️  You can contact me at [sogo246@gmail.com](mailto:sogo246@gmail.com) and [my Telegram](https://t.me/hlope_c)